Team-Based Care: Redesigning Primary Care for the Future

 Productivity & Financial Sustainability

-Recent evidence shows that team-based care models enhance clinical productivity, expand patient access, and improve financial sustainability by optimizing staff roles and reducing inefficiencies in care delivery.
-A 2021 systematic review by the U.S. Department of Veterans Affairs Evidence-Based Synthesis Program found that team-based primary care consistently improved workflow efficiency, increased patient throughput, and enhanced care coordination across multiple practice types (Shekelle et al., 2021).
-Similarly, the National Academy of Medicine (2023) reported that high-functioning teams can reduce clinician burnout, improve retention, and decrease operational costs—each contributing to long-term organizational stability.
+Recent evidence shows that team-based care models enhance provider productivity, expand patient access, and improve financial sustainability by improving staff roles and reducing inefficiencies in care delivery.
+A 2021 organized review by the U.S. Department of Veterans Affairs Evidence-Based Synthesis Program found that team-based care consistently improved workflow efficiency, increased patient throughput, and improved care coordination across multiple clinic types (Shekelle et al., 2021).
+Similarly, the National Academy of Medicine (2023) reported that high-functioning teams can reduce provider burnout, improve retention, and decrease operational costs each contributing to long-term organizational stability.
 While financial results vary by setting, these findings support team-based care as a sustainable strategy to improve both care quality and practice viability.

 Patient & Provider Experience